ElsaTam/3DMinesweeper/README.md

 ## Download

-If you are on Windows x64, you can download the file `3DMinesweeper.zip` and unzip it wherever you want on your computer.
+If you are on Windows x64, you can download the portable archive `3DMinesweeper.zip` and unzip it wherever you want on your computer.
 Inside the folder, you will find the executable game file `3DMinesweeper.exe`.
 Run it to play the game (don't move it outside of the root folder, as it depends upon the other files).

+You can also find an installer file at `Installer/3DMinesweeper Setup (x64).exe` and run it to locally install the game app.

 Otherwise, you can download the full project and build it within Unity (I used version `2022.3.17f1`).